A Summary and Analysis of the ‘Rumpelstiltskin’ Fairy Tale

 Many mysteries about ‘Rumpelstiltskin’ remain, defying analysis or explication.
 In summary, it’s a fairy tale whose central character has no clear motive, and a story which withholds its own meaning from us.
 It just exists – but it exists as a record of some lost and half-forgotten primitive need within us, as well as of that more enduring and familiar need: the need to weave stories, to spin the gold of great narrative.

 Delve more into the history of ‘Rumpelstiltskin’ and other much-loved fairy tales with Iona and Peter Opie’s indispensable The Classic Fairy Tales.
-It contains the full texts of 24 great tales along with a detailed introduction to each of them.
+It contains the full texts of 24 great tales along with a detailed introduction to each of them – it is, in effect, the bible of classic fairy tales.

 Image: Illustration of Rumpelstiltskin by Anne Anderson (1874-1930), via Wikimedia Commons.